HC Wainwright Trims Alto Ingredients (NASDAQ:ALTO) Target Price to $10.00

-Alto Ingredients (NASDAQ:ALTO – Get Rating) had its price objective decreased by investment analysts at HC Wainwright to $10.00 in a report released on Tuesday, Stock Target Advisor reports.
-HC Wainwright’s price target would suggest a potential upside of 153.81% from the company’s previous close.
+Alto Ingredients (NASDAQ:ALTO – Get Rating) had its price target cut by HC Wainwright to $10.00 in a research report released on Tuesday, Stock Target Advisor reports.

-Separately, TheStreet lowered Alto Ingredients from a “b-” rating to a “c” rating in a research report on Tuesday, November 8th.
+Separately, TheStreet cut shares of Alto Ingredients from a b- rating to a c rating in a research note on Tuesday, November 8th.

 Hedge Funds Weigh In On Alto Ingredients